Rulikkk/workshop/README.md

 1. Install npm and everything for it to work.

-2. Install PowerBI Visuals Tools: `npm i powerbi-visuals-tools`.
+2. Install PowerBI Visuals Tools globally: `npm i -g powerbi-visuals-tools`.

 3. Clone this repo or download as zip.